jasonost/clinicaltrials/datamining/DataminingFinalReport.md

 I extracted a number of features from the AACT database to use as [independent variables](prediction/dataset.sql) in the model: trial length; trial [phase](http://clinicaltrials.gov/ct2/about-studies/glossary#phase); trial [type](http://clinicaltrials.gov/ct2/about-studies/glossary#study-type); number of groups and [arms](http://clinicaltrials.gov/ct2/about-studies/glossary#arm); age, gender, and health status eligibility requirements for trial participants; whether the trial is regulated by the FDA or has known safety issues; what type of institution funded the trial; the location and number of facilities used in the trial; details of the trial design and interventions tested; the number of conditions studied; and the conditions clusters from the previous analysis.

-I converted all nominal variables into a series of 1/0 dummy variables, and all continuous variables were top-coded if necessary to remove extreme outliers, then standardized to have a mean of zero and standard deviation of one.
+I converted all nominal variables into a series of dummy variables; continuous variables were top-coded if necessary to remove extreme outliers, then standardized to have a mean of zero and standard deviation of one.
 All missing elements were then replaced with zero.
-I tested whether it was better to standardize continuous variables globally or within the target categories (complete/incomplete), and standardizing within target category provided slightly higher predictive accuracy on a holdout sample.
+I tested whether it was better to standardize continuous variables globally or within the target categories (complete/incomplete trial), and standardizing within target category provided slightly higher predictive accuracy on a holdout sample.

 At first I tried using [support vector machines](http://en.wikipedia.org/wiki/Support_vector_machine) (SVM), testing various kernel functions and judging each model's predictive power using a ROC curve generated from a 20% holdout test set.
 The [results](prediction/SVM_ROCcurves.png) indicated that the radial basis function kernel performs best, with an area under the curve of 0.67, but unfortunately the nature of SVM made it difficult to understand which features were the most significant drivers of trial completion.

 I then built a [logistic regression](http://en.wikipedia.org/wiki/Logistic_regression) model and used scikit-learn's [recursive feature elimination](http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFE.html) method to rank the variables by importance.
 Using just 20 of the 90 features in the complete model gave equivalent accuracy as determined by area under the ROC curve generated from the 20% test set; this logistic model provides accuracy that is roughly equivalent to the linear SVM model.
 Nine out of those top 20 variables were clusters of conditions from the previous exercise, indicating that these clusters provide more than just dimensionality reduction, they are also analytically useful.

-The 20 variables in the final logistic regression model are listed below, and also illustrated in a [chart](prediction/logit_coeff_chart.png):
+The 20 variables in the final logistic regression model are listed below in order of importance, and also illustrated in a [chart](prediction/logit_coeff_chart.png).
+A positive coefficient is associated with a trial completing, while a negative coefficient is associated with incompletion.

 | Independent Variable | Standardized Coefficient |
 | -------------------- | ------------------------ |